felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

     cut -d" " -f1 <file name> # Set delimiter as "blank space" and return "field 1" of each line
 ```

-Using `sed` command for replacing words
+Using `sed` command for editing text
 ```bash
     sed 's/oldName/newName/' <file name> # Replaces every first ocurrence of 'oldName' in each line